reshmabidikar/slate/source/index.html.md

 **Returns**

-Returns an account object if a valid identifier was provided.
+Returns an account object if a valid external key was provided.

 ## Create an Account